 To determine a student's eligibility to receive Title IV aid, a school may accept a passing score on an approved ATB test that has been properly administered by an individual who has been certified by the test publisher or the state.
-If an ATB test is given at a facility other than an assessment center, the independent test administrator may not have any current or prior financial or ownership interest in the school, may not be a current or former employee of or consultant to the school, may not be a current or former student of the school. [§668.142]
+If an ATB test is given at a facility other than an assessment center, the independent test administrator may not have any current or prior financial or ownership interest in the school, may not be a current or former employee of or consultant to the school, may not be a current or former member of the board of directors for the school, and may not be a current or former student of the school. [§668.142]

-If a school is aware that a student has a disqualifying status that would not permit the student to be employed in the occupation for which the school's program prepares students, the student is not eligible to receive Title IV aid.
+If a school is aware that a student has a disqualifying status that would not permit the student to be employed in the occupation for which the school's program prepares students, the student is not eligible to received Title IV aid.
 A student should not be considered to have an ability to benefit if, at the time of loan certification, the student would not meet the requirements for employment in the student's state of residency in the occupation for which the student is training.
 The disqualifying factor may be a physical or mental condition, age, criminal record, or any other reason accepted by the Department.
 The school will not be held responsible for improper certification if it could not reasonably be expected to be aware of the student's disqualifying condition.
-For information about false certification loan discharge based on ability-to-benefit provisions, see Subsection 13.8.D. [§682.402(e)(13)]
+For information about Ability-to-Benefit Loan discharge see Subsection 13.8.D.

+[§682.402(e)(13)]

-Revise Subsections 5.11.A and 5.11.B, page 16, column 1, paragraph 1, as follows:
+Revised Subsection 5.11.A and B, page 16, column 1, paragraph 1, as follows: